elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-to-primitive-conversion.md

 ---

-### Explain what Symbol.toPrimitive() is and what it does?
+### Can you explain what Symbol.toPrimitive() is and what it does?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Symbol.toPrimitive is a symbol that specifies a function valued property called to convert an object to a corresponding primitive value.
+  <div><strong>Interview Response:</strong> Symbol.toPrimitive() is a method that can be defined on an object to customize its conversion to a primitive value.
+It is called by the ToPrimitive() abstract operation.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />